Shaaali/identity-apps/docs/guides/conditional-auth/README.md

 -->

 The available templates are categorized as follows:
-1. Access Control
+- Access Control - These templates restricts user login to the application based on specified conditions.
-2. Adaptive MFA
+- Adaptive MFA - These templates prompt two-factor authentication for login attempts based on specific conditions.

 The pre-defined templates are listed below.